Cmac2712/blog-posts/2 Areas 🏞️/Blog/Welcome to My New Blog.md

 I have been a web developer for the best part of a decade.

 In that time I have developed the odd opinion and garnered the odd insight into the practice of web development.
+As I look over my collection of notes